micromys/Omnik/README.md

 ====================
 PHP Class to open and to access the Omnik Inverter and return 'readable' data in different ways.

+CAUTION : Whenever you read from the wifi module you might run into timeouts conditions when also data is sent to the portal website, especially when the portal is performing poor

 Changes 2013-06-05
 ------------------
 1. BEFORE IMPLEMENTING THE NEW CLASS PLEASE UPDATE THE DATABASE TABLE, SEE inverter.sql